tomgeorge/gttd/README.md

 + Lets you split the code up: code you dont need wont be brought over from server until you hit it with a page load or ajax or something.

-+ Use Google Closure compiler for dead code elimination
++ Use Google Closure compiler for dead code elimination *(This might not even be worth it)*

 http://www.npmjs.com/package/webpack-closure-compiler